Quick answer

 Is Local SEO the same as Reputation Ops for HVAC contractors?

 No. Local SEO is part of Visibility and focuses on being found with clearer local relevance.
-Reputation Ops is the parallel trust path for review workflows, responses, GBP publishing rhythm, and reporting.
-Speed-to-Lead is the parallel response path for calls, forms, and messages.
+Reputation Ops is the parallel trust path for review workflows, responses, GBP publishing rhythm, and reporting. contact and quote handling should still match how the business actually works.

 Does KAJ create fake Google Business Profile locations?